The history of Australian television

 By the early 1980s, there were more than four million television sets in use across Australia.

-The decade saw the introduction of a number of new channels and services.
-In 1980, Channel Ten expanded with a new station in Brisbane, followed by the launch of SBS-TV in Sydney in 1981.
+This decade saw the introduction of a number of new channels and services.
+In 1980, Channel 0 was renamed Channel Ten and expanded with a new station in Brisbane.

 In 1982, the Australian government introduced a system of funding for the production of local drama and children's programs.

-This "equity quota" system ensured a certain percentage of Australian content was shown on commercial television stations.
+This 'equity quota' system attempted to ensure that a certain percentage of Australian content was shown on commercial television stations.

 1990s

-In 1997, pay-TV service Foxtel was introduced.
-Foxtel, a subscription-based service, offers a range of channels, including movies, sport, and entertainment.
+To entice people to do this, Foxtel offered a wide range of channels, including movies, sport, and entertainment.

-The same year, the Australian government introduced new laws that required all television stations to broadcast a minimum amount of Australian content.
+The same year, the Australian government updated and introduced new laws that required all television stations to broadcast an increased minimum amount of Australian content.

 2000s